Positron3D/Positron/Printed Parts & CAD Models/Current Release Printed Parts/Z Drive/README.md

 # IMPORTANT FOR THIS FOLDER
 All files in this folder require Heat Set Inserts, check the guide and the filename.
 Files ending with ` - HS` require Heat Set Inserts.

-`Z_Drive_Outer_Housing - 1x - Primary - Experimental - HS - V1.0` - This file has some additional clearances that we're testing, please try this if your Z Motor assembly is binding for some reason.
-This binding issue has only happened in one of our testing units, but we are providing this on the side of caution.

 ### USE IRONING ON Z_DRIVE_OUTER_HOUSING
 These parts require have tight tolerances.
 Please make sure your printer is tuned.